Dolkun Isa

-In 1988, when he was studying at Xinjiang University, he led the students demonstration on 15 June 1988 in Ürümqi against alleged discrimination and unfair treatment of Uyghurs and was expelled from the school in the same year.
+In 1988, when he was studying at Xinjiang University, he led the student demonstration on 15 June 1988 in Ürümqi against alleged discrimination and unfair treatment of Uyghurs and was expelled from the school in the same year.
 He later continued his studies in Beijing from 1990 to 1994.
 In November 1996, he played an important role in establishing the World Uyghur Youth Congress in Germany and served as Executive Chairman and President.
 In April 2004, he played an important role in the establishment of the World Uyghur Congress.
 He also served as the Vice-President of UNPO.